conorH22/conorH22.github.io/about.md

 permalink: /about/
 ---

-Recent graduate that studied BSc.
-(Hons) Games Design and Development with a keen interest in game development.
-Good knowledge of Unity 3D, HTML, CSS.
-Successfully launched two games on the Google play store.
+MSc. in Software Engineering student.
+Good knowledge of Java, Javascript and Angular.
+Successfully launched multiple applications on the Google play store.

 ### Contact me